 Outpatient Opioid Detox

 In an outpatient program, the patient commutes to a facility for treatment and returns home afterwards.
 Outpatient programs for Opioid detox are best suited for less severe addictions or for those who have responsibilities they cannot leave behind for extended periods.

 Rapid detox is another option for Opioid detox but one that has not shown positive long-term results.
 Rapid Opioid detox can result in pulmonary edema or cardiac arrhythmias.
 This method was more common in the past but is still considered unproven and controversial.

 Find Opioid Detox

 If you or someone you love has an addiction to Opioids, help is nearby.
 Opioid detox is difficult, but sobriety can be achieved with the correct combination of therapies.
-Contact a provider today that can help you find the right kind of detox for your needs.
+Contact a provider today that can help you find a detox program.